 Is there a limit on the number of pages that are allowed in the application?

 There is no application page limit, unless your community is located in the Mid-Hudson region.
-The MHREDC limits applications to 15 pages, sized 8 ½ by 11 inches, using a 12 pt font, with no attachments.
-That means any images or maps that are part of application submitted to the MHREDC must be pasted into the application (submitted as a Word document) and are counted towards the page limit.
+The MHREDC limits applications to 15 pages with no attachments.
+That means any images or maps that are part of application submitted to the MHREDC must be pasted into the application and are counted towards the page limit.
 Applicants to the MHREDC may not leave out the text of the application questions.
-The amount of text versus images is the applicant’s option, as long as the total pages are limited to 15 in the Mid-Hudson region.